 Mississippi College is an accredited comprehensive university affiliated with the Mississippi Baptist Convention.
 Its academic programs of liberal arts and sciences and professional studies are dedicated to the pursuit of academic excellence.
 The Board of Trustees is elected by the Convention for three-year terms, and its members serve on a rotating basis.
-The University receives support from the Mississippi Baptist Cooperative Program; from gifts by alumni and friends of the University; from corporations; from endowment income; and from student fees.
+The University receives support from the Mississippi Baptist Cooperative Program, gifts by alumni and friends of the University, corporations, endowment income, and student fees.